How to Organize Original Documents and Forms of Solicitation

 Occasionally throughout the solicitation process, the issuing entity will encounter an error in their initial RFP or have some extenuating circumstance change, resulting in a correction and/or updated information.
 These test cases can serve as a means for potential vendors to assess the responsiveness of new companies.
 Agencies may still issue addenda depending on the timeline listed in the response.

 If they have, it is wise to keep any addendum in its own folder and label it as such.
 We should then verify any of the changes made and adjust our own proposal accordingly.
-Even if there are no additional updates, it’s important to keep track of where the entity publishes its information.
+However, even if there are no additional updates, it’s important to keep track of where the entity publishes its information.
 This will allow us to regularly check and ensure that all of our information is current.
 Entities will often require proposals to include a form stating acknowledgment of any addenda or lack thereof.
 Keeping track of addenda, or any future addenda, is just as important as any other form directly solicited.

 Always Double-Check